Latest Posts

 Successfully starting calves on feed is hard, even in a good year

 Starting newly weaned calves on feed is challenging in good years, even for professionals.
 It will likely be even more challenging this year.
-The additional stress of early weaning, nutritional challenges and air quality can significantly increase the risk of respiratory disease in these calves
+The additional stress of early weaning, nutritional challenges and air quality can significantly increase the risk of respiratory disease in these calves.

 Good nutrition is essential to ensure that animals respond to vaccinations fully.
 If calves were nutritionally stressed on pasture their immune status may be compromised, and vaccines may not provide full protection.
 Proactively work with your veterinarian to develop a solid preventative health program, as well as an emergency response plan in the event of an unexpected and significant outbreak of disease.
 Preweaning vaccination programs are an excellent way to maximize the calf’s ability to respond to vaccines.
 If you are retaining ownership, you will also retain the benefit of this optimal vaccine program.